Intro

 Services

-The operator runs the work your team does by hand.
+Fractional ops that runs the work your team does by hand.

 The work your team does by hand every day — the admin, the handoffs, the repeatable motion around the real job — becomes a system that runs itself.
 Your team stays the size it is.
 Each person's output multiplies.
 A few shapes the work tends to take.